We’re evolving. Mercer is now part of the new, expanded Marsh brand

 • 10 unpaid days off per year (again, prorated for part-time employees)

 Minimum hourly pay rates vary by employer type and change annually for inflation, effective July 1.
-Here are the changes currently in effect through June 30 (rates starting this July 1 have yet to be announced):
+Here are the rates currently in effect from July 1, 2025– June 30, 2026:

 Next steps

-Covered employers should evaluate whether they and their workers are covered by the HCAO, HAO and/or MCO.
-These employers need to ensure appropriate coverage or payments for 2024.
-Other tasks include evaluating 2024 plan designs against HCAO standards, especially for employers sponsoring a self-funded plan (or a fully insured plan issued in another state).
-These employers should review the CA Benchmark Plan, which includes coverage of services that might normally be excluded (for example, bariatric surgery, acupuncture and temporomandibular joint disorders).
-Employers may reach out to DPH at maxwell.gara@sfdph.org or 415-554-2621 for any questions about compliant plan designs.
+Covered employers should evaluate whether they and their workers are covered by the HCAO, HAO, and/or MCO by reviewing their San Franciso city and county contracts and leases.
+If subject to HCAO, covered employers need to ensure appropriate coverage, payments, notice, and other compliance requirements for 2026 and the changes that become effective on January 1, 2027.
+Other tasks include evaluating plan designs against HCAO standards, especially for employers sponsoring a self-funded plan (or a fully insured plan issued in another state).
+Those employers should review the CA benchmark plan, which includes coverage of services that might normally be excluded (for example, bariatric surgery, acupuncture, and temporomandibular joint disorders).
+Employers are encouraged to reach out to DPH for any questions about compliant plan designs.

 Related resources